-Please Don’t Make Me Responsible For Your Feelings:
+Please Don’t Make Me Responsible for Your Feelings:

-Please Know I Might Want To Find My Birth Parents:
+Please Know I Might Want to Find My Birth Parents:

 When I turned eighteen, I joined a group at the library who helped individuals find their birth parents.
 It didn’t go to plan, as when I saw my mother’s name on the electoral register, the emotional impact was so breathtakingly intense, I couldn’t deal with it, so I ran from the room and never went back.
 My adopted parents knew I had been searching.
-My father said little about it as he communicated through silence, but my mother, though seemingly okay with the possibility for the months prior – fell into an angry tirade when I arrived home that evening over how her mantel of ‘adopted mother’ should really be just ‘mother.’
-As I didn’t call her ‘adopted mother’ generally, this seemed more about her own understanding of self within the adoption triad and obviously a natural response of insecurity and fear when faced with possible rejection by me.
+My father said little about it as he communicated through silence, but my mother, though seemingly okay with the possibility for the months prior, fell into an angry tirade when I arrived home that evening over how her mantel of ‘adopted mother’ should really be just ‘mother.’
+As I didn’t call her ‘adopted mother’ generally, this seemed more about her own understanding of self and obviously a natural response of insecurity and fear when faced with possible rejection by me.

-I remember years later, when I did find my birth mum, she said to me one day ‘well you may have found her but you belong to us and she can never have all the years back no mater what she does.’
-A rather mean thing to say no doubt but also a clear demonstration of the complexity of adoption and the severity of feelings involved.
+I remember years later, when I did find my birth mum, she said to me one day ‘well you may have found her, but you belong to us and she can never have all the years back no matter what she does.’
+A rather mean thing to say no doubt, but also a clear demonstration of the complexity of adoption and the severity of feelings involved.

-Adoption is complex and often messy, and brimming with intense feelings, so I think it’s important for everyone to have a voice but especially adopted children (and adults) who often don’t speak up for a variety of reasons and I hope by exploring some of the things that troubled me, you may find the space to share what troubled you, too.
+Adoption is complex and often messy, and brimming with intense feelings, so I think it’s important for everyone to have a voice but especially adopted children (and adults) who often don’t speak up for a variety of reasons and I hope by exploring some of the things that troubled me, you may find the space to share what troubled you too.